-Notorious outlaw Jud Star is rescued by his gang.
+Notorious outlaw Jud Starr is rescued by his gang.
 Under Jud's leadership the outlaws raid the Cimarron Strip and use the Cherokee land as a haven.
-Marshal Crown captures Star on the eve of wedding to an Indian woman and must take his prisoner back to Cimarron with Star's gang in hot pursuit.
+Marshal Crown captures Starr on the eve of a wedding to an Indian woman and must take his prisoner back to Cimarron with Starr's gang in hot pursuit.

 When a parson is shot, Crown arrests the son of a prominent rancher.
 When the preacher recovers and refuses to press charges, a rabble-rousing saloon owner and his gun-toting sidekick try to organize a lynching party.